 This press release and further information about Tonix can be found at www.tonixpharma.com.

 Certain statements in this press release are forward-looking within the meaning of the Private Securities Litigation Reform Act of 1995.
 These statements may be identified by the use of forward-looking words such as “anticipate,” “believe,” “forecast,” “estimate,” “expect,” and “intend,” among others.
 These forward-looking statements are based on Tonix's current expectations and actual results could differ materially.
 There are a number of factors that could cause actual events to differ materially from those indicated by such forward-looking statements.
-These factors include, but are not limited to, risks related to failure to obtain FDA clearances or approvals and noncompliance with FDA regulations; our need for additional financing; uncertainties of patent protection and litigation; uncertainties of government or third party payor reimbursement; limited research and development efforts and dependence upon third parties; and substantial competition.
-As with any pharmaceutical under development, there are significant risks in the development, regulatory approval and commercialization of new products.
+These factors include, but are not limited to, risks related to the development of TNX-3500, risks related to failure to obtain FDA clearances or approvals and noncompliance with FDA regulations; delays and uncertainties caused by the global COVID-19 pandemic; risks related to the timing and progress of clinical development of our product candidates; our need for additional financing; uncertainties of patent protection and litigation; uncertainties of government or third party payor reimbursement; limited research and development efforts and dependence upon third parties; and substantial competition.
+As with any pharmaceutical under development, there are significant risks in the development, regulatory approval, and commercialization of new products.
 Tonix does not undertake an obligation to update or revise any forward-looking statement.
-Investors should read the risk factors set forth in the Annual Report on Form 10-K for the year ended December 31, 2018, as filed with the Securities and Exchange Commission (the “SEC”) on March 18, 2019, and periodic reports on Form 10-Q filed with the SEC on or after the date thereof.
-Tonix does not undertake any obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.
+Investors should read the risk factors set forth in the Annual Report on Form 10-K for the year ended December 31, 2020, as filed with the Securities and Exchange Commission (the “SEC”) on March 15, 2021, and periodic reports filed with the SEC on or after the date thereof.
+All Tonix's forward-looking statements are expressly qualified by all such risk factors and other cautionary statements.
+The information set forth herein speaks only as of the date thereof.

 Jessica Morris (corporate)